 Design Storm: The magnitude and temporal distribution of precipitation from a storm event defined by probability of occurrence (e.g., five-year storm) and duration (e.g., 24 hours), used in the design and evaluation of stormwater management systems.

 Developer: Any landowner, agent of such landowner, or tenant with the permission of such landowner, who makes or causes to be made a subdivision of land or land Development project prior to issuance of the Certificate of Occupancy.

-Development: Any human-induced change to improved or unimproved real estate, whether public or private.
+Development: Any human-induced change to a tract of land, whether public or private.
 Development encompasses, but is not limited to, New Development, Redevelopment, Demolition, and Stormwater Retrofit.
 It includes the entire Development Site, even when the project is performed in phases.

 Development Site: The land area where any Development activities are planned, conducted, or maintained, regardless of individual parcel ownership.
 It includes contiguous areas of disturbance across Streets and other rights of way, or private streets and alleys, during any stage of or on any portion of a larger common plan of development or sale.

 Diffused Drainage Discharge: Drainage discharge not confined to a single point location or channel, such as sheet flow or shallow concentrated flow.

 Directly Connected Impervious Area (DCIA): An Impervious Surface that is directly connected to the drainage system.
 DCIA generates surface runoff with a direct hydraulic connection to on-site drainage systems (e.g., inlets, curbs and gutters, pipes, etc.), PWD’s drainage systems, or stormwater management practices (SMPs) without flowing over pervious areas.